RogueFendor/Nassau/README.md

 Cryptographic currencies an easy way of coin creation by automating the Coin creation process.
 Multiple coins can be created and uploaded straight to github.
-Here a two Coins created and uploaded by Nassau
+Here is a Coin created and uploaded by Nassau

 ![Git1](/documentation/Git1.png)